VinhHo789/VinhHo789/README.md

 - **Big Data and Analytics:** Deepening knowledge in big data technologies and data analytics tools for data-driven decision-making.

+- **Social Network Algorithms:** Learning algorithms and techniques used in social networks for user engagement and network analysis.

+- **Data Analysis:** Enhancing skills in data analysis to derive actionable insights from diverse datasets.

+- **Machine Learning, Deep Learning, AI:** Studying machine learning algorithms, deep learning architectures, and artificial intelligence concepts for intelligent applications.

+- **Project Management and Leadership:** Acquiring project management skills and leadership qualities to effectively lead and deliver successful software projects.
+-
 ## 📫 Let's Connect

 I'm actively seeking opportunities to collaborate on exciting software development or data engineering projects.
 Feel free to connect with me on:

 I'm always open to discussions, mentorship, or exploring new ideas in the world of technology and software development.
 Let's create something amazing together!